Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality: Skew Howe duality: quantum case

-\begin{remark} \begin{itemize} \item With some technical arguments generalizing \cite{Khomenko} one can actually show that the family of functors $\hat{\mathbb{B}}_{\mp i}, \hat{\mathbb{B}}_{0}$ naturally commute with the family of functors $\hat{\mathbb{B}}_{\mp i}^\vee, \hat{\mathbb{B}}_{0}^\vee$. \item Analogous (and in fact much easier) arguments applied to the Lie algebra $\mathfrak{gl}_n$ instead of $\mathfrak{so}_n$ give rise to the quantum and categorified quantum skew Howe duality of type $A$ mentioned in the introduction. \item Note that the graded duality again defines a bar involution on $\bigwedge(n,m,r)$ and Proposition~\ref{prop:bar_exists} generalizes.
-This aspect in connection with generalizations to type $B$ and $C$ will appear in \cite{ES}. \end{itemize} \end{remark}
+Totally analogous (but in fact combinatorially much easier) arguments applied to the Lie algebra $\mathfrak{gl}_n$ instead of $\mathfrak{so}_n$ give rise to the quantum and categorified quantum skew Howe duality of type $ \mathrm{A}$ mentioned in the introduction.
+The quantum (but non-categorified) version can be found in \cite{LZZ}, see also \cite{CKM}, and a partial categorification (with only one of the two commuting actions) can be found in \cite{QR}, \cite{LQR}.

+Passing to coideals of other types gives a different phenomenon, since skew Howe dualities could then pair quantum groups with coideals and not as in our case coideals with the same type of coideals.
+For first results see \cite{SarTu}. \end{remark}